 - Conversion cap: Eventually, it's possible that the discount conversion won't be enough to make up for the noteholder's assumed risk.
 For instance, this can occur when an equity round causes the note to convert and the company has received a high valuation.
 To make sure the noteholder is compensated, the note can include a conversion cap.
 This cap guarantees that the person holding the note will receive maximum value upon conversion.
 A conversion cap can act as a valuation proxy.

 Depending on how and when a note converts, the investor may receive something known as a "liquidation windfall."
 This occurs when debt conversion results in the noteholder receiving deeply discounted preferred stock, meaning that the amount of money that they may receive if the stock is ever liquidated would not reflect their original investment.

 If you need help with debt conversion, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.